 Eventually, her dexterity improved enough that she was able to hold some foods and feed herself.

 Little by little, I introduced new foods, some of which were an instant hit (broccoli – can you believe it?!), and others took a few tries (carrots).

-Eventually, after some trial and error, I came up with a few simple recipes that included the same foods and flavors we eat a lot, but in textures that baby J could manage under our supervision.
+Eventually, after some trial and error, I came up with a few simple vegan and vegetarian-friendly recipes that included the same foods and flavors we eat a lot, but in textures that baby J could manage under our supervision.

 I’ve figured that a lot of vegan parents must be going through the same headache – actually, not only vegans but anyone who’s trying to introduce some veggies to their little ones.
 So today I’m sharing my plant-based baby food recipes that baby J has loved since she was about 7 months old.

 If you’re looking for vegan food ideas for older kids, see my post about what my vegan toddler eats in a day as a 2 year-old, plus check out these 15 kid friendly vegan recipes from the blog that she loves.